Toeger/proplib/documentation/screen_units.md

 If the unit is not desired, you can use `.amount` to get the raw scalar value.
 `std::cout << (42_xmm).amount;` will print `42`.

+### Internal Representation
+There seems to be no clear consensus on whether to prefer `float` or `double` when precision does not matter.
+Some people insist `float` is faster because it is smaller while others insist `double` is faster because any `float` operation is actually a `double` operation, just with additional conversions from and to `float`.
+Proplib defaults to `std::float_t` which should default to the fastest type available that can represent `float` values.
+Depending on platform, that may be `float` or `double` or theoretically `long double`.
+Common platforms and compilers seem to use `float`.

+This behavior can be overridden by defining `PROP_SCREEN_UNIT_PRECISION`, such as `-DPROP_SCREEN_UNIT_PRECISION=double` in Cmake or compiler flags.
+The type is assumed to be a floating point type, `PROP_SCREEN_UNIT_PRECISION=int` is not compatible with Proplib.

 # prop::Screen_dimension\<prop::Screen_dimension_type>